 7.3 Power of a test

-Power of a test is one of the important theoretical ideas related to hypothesis testing.
-It is the probability of correctly rejecting the wrong hypothesis.
+This idea of the power of the test is important to understand what test to use in different circumstances.
+Its definition is as follows: power of the test is the probability of correctly rejecting the wrong hypothesis.
 By definition, it is equal to \(1-\beta\) in Table 7.1 and thus lies between 0 and 1, where the higher number reflects the higher power.
 While it is possible to calculate the power of a test, when the true value is known, in practice this does not make sense, because in reality we never know it.
 But the idea itself is useful because it allows comparing the theoretical properties of different statistical tests.

 Given that the power of the test is a probability, it can be calculated for a specific test with specific parameters, assuming that a specific hypothesis is true.
 In this section, we will explain how to do that.